margo/specification/system-design/app-interoperability/application-package-definition.md

 The [deployment profiles](../margo-api-reference/workload-api/application-package-api/application-description.md#deploymentprofile-attributes) specified in the application description SHALL be defined as Helm Charts AND/OR Compose components.

-- To target devices, which run Kubernetes, applications must be packaged as Helm charts using [Helm V3](https://helm.sh/).
+- To target devices, which run Kubernetes, applications must be packaged as Helm charts using [Helm (version 3)](https://helm.sh/docs/topics/charts/).
-- To target devices, which deploy applications using Compose, applications must be packaged as a tarball file containing the *compose.yml* file and any additional artifacts referenced by the Compose file (e.g., configuration files, environment variable files, etc.).
+- To target devices, which deploy applications using [Compose](https://www.compose-spec.io/), applications must be packaged as a tarball file containing the *compose.yml* file and any additional artifacts referenced by the Compose file (e.g., configuration files, environment variable files, etc.).
 It is highly recommend to digitally sign this package.
-When digitally signing the package PGP MUST be used.
+When digitally signing the package PGP encryption MUST be used.

 > **Investigation Needed**: We plan to do a security review of this package definition later.
 > During this review we will revisit the way the Compose tarball file should be signed.